Applying under the Exceptional Medical or Social Needs Admission Rule

 Parents should not normally apply for more than one school under this rule.
 However, in the very small number of cases where this may be necessary, the parent would need to make this clear on their application, and separate independent professional evidence relevant to the individual schools should be provided.

 Applications will normally only be considered by the Panel once during the application process.
 It would only be appropriate to reconsider a case if there is significant new evidence which was not available to the parent to provide with their original application.
-Any submissions after the initial application must be supported by details of how the circumstances have significantly changed since the previous application and be supported by further independent professional evidence.

 Parents whose cases are heard before the main allocation will be notified of the outcome in writing at the same time as they find out which school their child has been offered.
 Parents who apply under this rule after the main allocation round will be notified of the outcome in writing once the decision has been made, and – if the case is agreed by the EMSAR Panel - their child will be prioritised according to this rule from that point onwards.